alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide_image
+  slide_image2
-  :deck => "ols_readme", :slide => 14,
+  filename="slide14.png"
-  :alt => "Wrap-up slide, with the title, my name and website address, and a link to these slides."
+  alt="Wrap-up slide, with the title, my name and website address, and a link to these slides."
 %}

 Wrap up slide.